cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Abstract

 Today scientists need to deal with a deluge of data in many disciplines.
-While there are some widely accepted concepts and tools that solve some of the most pressing problems in data management, other highly valuable concepts are not yet wide spread throughout the scientific domains.
-While data preservation and the general access to data for a wider audience is covered very well, describing data with metadata, the use of semantical concepts, and the efficient reuse and integration of small datasets still lacks behind.
-This is partially related to the reluctance of users towards new solutions, a general lack of acceptance for certain concepts, or that some concepts are simply hard to implement for certain scientific domains.
-We here introduce the `rbefdata` package that links the R statistics environment to the open source data management platform `BEFdata`.
-The platform has been developed and is used within the BEF-China experiment.
-It is specialized in managing small and heterogeneous data, representing the majority of data in biodiversity related research.
-We show the usage of the package by a workflow in form of an R script.
-The analysis steps, underlying the workflow do not only show the interactions between the R package and the data management platform but also reconstruct a facet of an analysis, of which the results have been published already.
-Thus the data used in the analysis is open access and the workflow in this paper can be reproduced step by step.
-We discuss the introduced combination of software in the terms of the data life cycle and current as well as future data management requirements.
-Additionally, we give an outlook on upcoming semantical features like an improved exploration of data and smart merging functionality, to be integrated with `rbefdata` and `BEFdata`.
+Even if there are some good concepts already available that solve some of the most pressing problems in data management, not all of them are widely spread throughout the scientific domains.
+This is partly related to the reluctance of users to learn new tools and the situation could potentially be improved by tightly integrating new valuable concepts into existing and widely used tools.
+In this paper we introduce the `rbefdata` R package that provides a link to the open source data management platform `BEFdata`.
+The package gives access to data and metadata from within R as well as it integrates semantic repositories.
+We use a facet of an analysis that has been published already to show a workflow in form of an R script that highlights the usage and the interactions between the package and the `BEFdata` portal.
+As the data is open access the workflow presented here can just be reproduced by executing the single steps.
+We discuss the introduced combination of software in terms of the data life cycle and data management requirements.
+Additionally, we give an outlook on upcoming features like an improved exploration of data and smart merging functionality, to be integrated with `rbefdata` and `BEFdata`.

 ## Introduction